-- 1. Reserving the document on the ProDB server and creating a folder structure on the local computer: This will lock the document and shows other users of the ProDB that they should not scan it.
+- Reserving the document on the ProDB server and creating a folder structure on the local computer: This will lock the document and shows other users of the ProDB that they should not scan it.
 This prevents redundant work by scanning the same content at various partners.
 The folder structure will be created on the local scanner workstation computer and will be hold the files for one document (scanned and processed content). - 2.
-Scanning: Depending on the type of the used scanner hardware, the scanned documents have to be saved into a specific folder of a ProDB-created folder structure by using a predefined file name on the local computer. - 3.
-Processing: To improve the visual quality of your scanned images and to make the text of the documents searchable, some processing steps are necessary.
+Scanning: Depending on the type of the used scanner hardware, the scanned documents have to be saved into a specific folder of a ProDB-created folder structure by using a predefined file name on the local computer. - Processing: To improve the visual quality of your scanned images and to make the text of the documents searchable, additional processing steps are necessary.
 This work is a task of WP5. - 4.
 Uploading: As soon as scanning and processing is done on the local computer and the folder structure contains all necessary files, it can be uploaded to the ProDB server.
 There it will be archived, imported and linked to the corresponding database entries.
 This work is also a task in WP5.

-Figure 1 - General workflow for reserving and uploading documents - contains tasks of WP4 and WP5
+Figure 3.
+General workflow for reserving and uploading documents - contains tasks of WP4 and WP5

-In the ProDB the "Scan Workflow Overview" page displays a table of documents that you have edited recently (Figure 2, Label 1).
-Each line of the table contains the DMGLib ID, the author(s), the title and the workflow state of one document (Figure 2, Label 2).
+The ProDB support the operator among others while organizing of scanning and processing the content.
+In the ProDB a "Scan Workflow Overview" page displays a table of documents that recently were edited by the logged-in operator (Figure 4, Label 1).
+Each line of the table contains the author(s), the title and the workflow state of one document (Figure 4, Label 2).
 The state can be "not scanned", "reserved for scanning" or "uploaded".

 The not-scanned-state means that the document has not been scanned or reserved for scanning.
-The reservedfor-scanning-state shows the operator, that the document has been reserved and will be scanned and processed soon.
+The reserved-for-scanning-state shows the operator, that the document has been reserved and will be scanned and processed soon.
 The third state is named uploaded and means that the document has been scanned processed and uploaded.
 In this case, the workflow steps of digitizing and quality improvement (WP4 and WP5) are finished.

-Other columns of the ProDB-workflow-table are the scan folder name the server has assigned to this document and a column (local path existence) that indicates if this scan folder exists on your local hard drive in the content folder (see Configuration section above).
+Other columns of the ProDB-workflow-table are the scan folder name the server has assigned to this document and a column that indicates if this scan folder exists on your local hard drive in the content folder.
 If a scan folder name has been assigned, but does not exist on the local computer, the column contains a button to create the folder on the local hard disk.

 The last column lists available actions that depend on the state of each document.
 These actions can make a reservation for scanning or can start the uploading process of the content (raw scan data and processed data).
 Actions can be reserve for scanning and upload content.
 The Reserve-for-scanning-action reserves the document entry for scanning and processing.
 The document entry is then locked.
-This state will be stay until you have uploaded the scanned and processed content.
+This state will be stay until the scanned and processed content is uploaded.
 The Upload-content-action starts the uploading process for the raw data and the processed content from the local scanning computer to the server.